-"It's an endearing homage to Italian comedy that is, in its own way, delightfully retro, harking back to a time when religion had a more prominent, practical and less controversial role in Italian society...
-The pace is gentle and the acting is engaging, with Giallini's interaction with Gassman a particular delight." - Fernando Gros, The Society for Film
+"It's an endearing homage to Italian comedy that is, in its own way, delightfully retro... the pace is gentle and the acting is engaging, with Giallini's interaction with Gassman a particular delight." - Fernando Gros, The Society for Film

-Friday 22 July, 6.30 pm A SCT
+LHP Friday 22 July, 6.15 pm